nrfconnect/sdk-nrf/samples/suit/flash_companion/README.rst

       west build -b nrf54h20dk/nrf54h20/cpuapp
       west flash

-The flash companion sample will be built flashed automatically by sysbuild.
+The flash companion sample will be built automatically in the first command with use of sysbuild and properly flashed together with the main application during ``west flash``.

 Dependencies
 ************